auto-medica-labs/modern-csrf/README.md

 Contributions welcome!
 Please open an issue or PR.

 ## Credits
+Inspiration from Rails 8.2 with this [PR](https://github.com/rails/rails/pull/56350)

-Built for Elysia.js with ❤️
+Built for ElysiaJS with ❤️